cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Additional Deterministic Encoding Considerations

-Protocols that include floating-point, big integer, or other complex values need to define extra requirements on their deterministic encodings.

 CBOR tags present additional considerations for deterministic encoding.
 If a CBOR-based protocol were to provide the same semantics for the presence and absence of a specific tag (e.g., by allowing both tag 1 data items and raw numbers in a date/time position, treating the latter as if they were tagged), the deterministic format would not allow the presence of the tag, based on the "shortest form" principle.
-For examle, a protocol might give encoders the choice of representing a URL as either a text string or, using {{encodedtext}}, tag number 32 containing a text string.
+For example, a protocol might give encoders the choice of representing a URL as either a text string or, using {{encodedtext}}, tag number 32 containing a text string.
 This protocol's deterministic encoding needs to either require that the tag is present or require that it is absent, not